All Collections

 • Allowed total loss (similar to the Stop Loss option).

-When activated, in the field "Investment change, %," it is necessary to specify the percentage of profit or loss from the original investment, respectively, at which you would like to fix and close the bot.
+When activated, in the field "Investment change, %," you can specify the profit or Loss percentage from the original investment at which you would like to fix and close the bot.

-As soon as the Total PNL of your bot reaches the specified values, the system closes it by selling or purchasing the coins and transfers the bot to the "Spot History" tab.
+As soon as the Total PNL of your bot reaches the specified values, the system closes it by selling or purchasing the coins and transfers the bot to the "Bot History" tab.

 You can add extra options to your DCA bot, such as setting a price range that will allow you to avoid buying at the tip and selling at the dip or both.